Lambert C. Mims: At-large voting controversy

 Even before the riots which followed the assassination of Dr. Martin Luther King Jr. in 1968, Mims became known for clashing with the Neighborhood Organized Workers, a group of young African Americans including future city councilor Fred Richardson who opposed the gradualist policies of fellow-commissioner-until-1969 Joseph N. Langan and John LeFlore, a postal worker who had organized the local NAACP branch decades earlier.

 Ultimately African Americans filed several lawsuits against to city in the 1970s, of which Wiley Bolton v.
 City of Mobile (concerning at-large voting's effect diluting African American voting rights) went to trial twice, as well as reached the U.S. Supreme Court in Mobile v.
 Bolden.
 After the first trial and decision by U.S. District Judge Virgil Pittman favored the black plaintiffs, the "Constitutional Crisis Committee" asked for the judge's impeachment, and Mims offered to sign the impeachment petition, but the city attorney advised against it.
 Although the Fifth Circuit upheld Judge Pittman, the United States Supreme Court reversed the judgment in Mobile v.
 Bolden, prompting a second hearing before Judge Pittman.
 Judge Pittman had postponed the 1977 city election, allowing the Mims and his two fellow committeemen elected in 1973 to remain in office.

 Ultimately, a "smoking gun" letter was discovered and admitted into evidence—written by Mobile lawyer and Congressman Frederick G. Bromberg to the Alabama legislature in 1909 it indicated the purpose of the at-large system was to prevent blacks from holding office.
 Both Commissioners Mims and Greenough promised not to appeal the second Bolden decision if the city lost, although Commissioner Robert Doyle avoided the issue.
-Ultimately, Doyle won re-election directly in 1981, and both Mims and Greenough won in runoffs.
+Ultimately, Doyle won re-election outright in 1981, while both Mims and Greenough won their races in runoffs.

-The second Bolden decision, issued on April 15, 1982 also favored the plaintiffs.
+The second Bolden decision, issued on April 15, 1982, also favored the plaintiffs.
 On January 31, 1983, rather than appeal, all parties agreed to a settlement whereby the next election for city office would be based on districts rather than at-large.
 The Alabama legislature passed appropriate legislation and 72% of state voters on May 15, 1985 approved switching to a Mayor-council government.
 Three African Americans were elected among the 7 new districts, the first blacks to serve in Mobile's government since Reconstruction.

 Thus, Mims became the last mayor of Mobile to govern through the non-partisan city commission system which dated from 1911.
 In 1985 Mims chose against running for mayor or a seat representing one of the new districts.